FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 18th February 2016.md

 beauty spot and had been the subject of much discussion at Meetings of the

-Metropolitan District – thanks to Joe.---
+Metropolitan District – thanks to Joe.
+---
 4

 He said the most important thing for Joe was his family, his wife, Christine,